romeelk/GetBearerFunctionApp/README.md

 # GetBearerFunctionApp
-A function app that returns a client credentials flow using the client_asertion spec
+A function app that returns a client credentials flow JWT token using the client_asertion spec.
+Can be used to request a bearer token.